almachelouche/middleman/content/email/AU/Prospect/012/Ranger_merged.md

 segmentif = ["(user.CustomAttribute['IMD'] == 'P2')"]

 	text = '''Terms & Conditions
-				<br /> <br />*Recommended Price for private and small business buyers only at participating dealers.
-Ford Australia reserves the right to change or extend offers.<br /><br />
+				<br /> <br />* Recommended offer available at participating dealers.
+Stock may vary between dealers.
+Private and Blue, Silver and Gold Fleet buyers only.
+Eligible Free Auto vehicles must be purchased by 31/12/17 and delivered by 3/01/18.
+Ford Dealers and Ford Australia can reduce or otherwise change these offers.
+                <br /><br />
 				1. Braked towing capacity when fitted with a genuine Ford towpack and towball.
 Subject to State and Territory regulations.<br /><br />
 				2. Achieved when maintaining a steady speed of not more than 7km per hour.<br /><br />
 				3. Bluetooth® is a registered trademark of Bluetooth SIG Inc., and is used under licence.
 Some phones not compatible.'''